AndrewSRea/My_Learning_Port/Bootstrap/Layout/Grid/README.md

 ```
 The above example creates three equal-width columns across all devices and viewports using Bootstrap's predefined grid classes.
 Those columns are centered in the page with parent `.container`.

-### How it works
+## How it works

 Breaking it down, here's how the grid system comes together:

-* **Bootstrap's grid supports [six different breakpoints](#breakpoints).** Breakpoints are based on `min-width` media queries, meaning they affect that breakpoint and all those above it (e.g., `.col-sm-4` applies to `sm`, `md`, `lg`, `xl`, and `xxl`).
+* **Bootstrap's grid supports [six different breakpoints](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Layout/Breakpoints#breakpoints).** Breakpoints are based on `min-width` media queries, meaning they affect that breakpoint and all those above it (e.g., `.col-sm-4` applies to `sm`, `md`, `lg`, `xl`, and `xxl`).
 This means you can control container and column sizing and behavior by each breakpoint.

 * **Containers center and horizontally pad your content.** Use `.container` for a responsive pixel width, ` .container-fluid` for `width: 100%` across all viewports and devices, or a responsive container (e.g., `.container-md`) for a combination of fluid and pixel widths.

 * **Rows are wrappers for columns.** Each column has horizontal `padding` (called a gutter) for controlling the space between them.
 This `padding` is then counteracted on the rows with negative margins to ensure the content in your columns is visually aligned down the left side.
-Rows also support modifier classes to [uniformly apply column sizing](#row-columns) and [gutter classes](#gutters) to change the spacing of your content.
+Rows also support modifier classes to [uniformly apply column sizing](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Layout/Grid#row-columns) and [gutter classes]() <!-- link to Layout/Gutters --> to change the spacing of your content.

 * **Columns are incredibly flexible.** There are 12 template columns available per row, allowing you to create different combinations of elements that span any number of columns.
 Column classes indicate the number of template columns to span (.e.g, `col-4` spans four). `width`s are set in percentages so you always have the same relative sizing.

-* **Gutters are also responsive and customizable.** [Gutter classes are available](#gutters) across all breakpoints, with all the same sizes as Bootstrap's [margin and padding spacing](). <!-- link to Utilities folder / Spacing --> Change horizontal gutters with `.gx-*` classes, vertical gutters with `.gy-*`, or all gutters with `.g-*` classes. `.g-0` is also available to remove gutters.
+* **Gutters are also responsive and customizable.** [Gutter classes are available]() <!-- link to Layout/Gutters --> across all breakpoints, with all the same sizes as Bootstrap's [margin and padding spacing](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Utilities/Spacing#spacing).
+Change horizontal gutters with `.gx-*` classes, vertical gutters with `.gy-*`, or all gutters with `.g-*` classes. `.g-0` is also available to remove gutters.

-* **Sass variables, maps, and mixins power the grid.** If you don't want to use the predefined grid classes in Bootstrap, you can use Bootstrap's grid's source Sass to create your own with more semantic markup.
+* **Sass variables, maps, and mixins power the grid.** If you don't want to use the predefined grid classes in Bootstrap, you can use Bootstrap's [grid's source Sass](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Layout/Grid#sass) to create your own with more semantic markup.
 Bootstrap also includes some CSS custom properties to consume these Sass variables for even greater flexibility for you.

 Be aware of the limitations and [bugs around flexbox](https://github.com/philipwalton/flexbugs), like the [inability to use some HTML elements as flex containers](https://github.com/philipwalton/flexbugs#flexbug-9).

-### Grid options
+## Grid options

 Bootstrap's grid system can adapt across all six default breakpoints, and any breakpoints you customize.
 The six default grid tiers are as follows: